Sukasa/stationeers-psm/DiagramCompiler/Doc/Design.md

 - Buffer: a shared block of RAM in the zone used by all instances of this function which have the same value of a named Constant configuration variable.
 Otherwise the same as Data.
 - Function: another function object, with an optional filter for type.
 - Register: a register allocated to this function, can be fixed or any available.
+- Code: multiline text with syntax highlighting for use in custom PL blocks
 - a Configuration Variable can be of 'Array' type so long as there is a Code Block of Array type matching it.

 Each Configuration Variable exposes some Configuration Values to the code compiler.